 Using Reasonable Limits to Route Ambiguous Data from a Device

 Sometimes the collection plan step to which a reading should be routed is ambiguous when collecting data from an external data source.
 Under certain circumstances, this ambiguity can be resolved with reasonable limits.
-For a full explanation of using reasonable limits to route ambiguous data from a device, see the following in our Tips - Tricks section of the Knowledgebase: http://knowledgebase.winspc.com/questions/329/
+For a full explanation of using Reasonable Limits to route ambiguous data from a Device, see the following in our Tips - Tricks section of the Knowledgebase: https://knowledgebase.winspc.com/questions/329/

 Using Reasonable Limits to Manipulate the Amount of Blank Space on a Histogram (Histogram X-Axis Scaling)